eliasson/markuseliasson.se/content/article/bytes-does-not-destroy-software-people-do.md

 Description = "Have you ever come across a poorly written software where you thought to yourself — this has grown out of control!"
-Tags = ["Software Development", "Code Quality", "People"] date = "2017-10-20T22:00:00+01:00" title = "Bytes does not destroy software — people do" draft = false
+Tags = ["Software Development", "Code Quality", "People"] date = "2017-10-20T22:00:00+01:00" title = "Bytes do not destroy software — people do" draft = false
 +++
 Most of the times, people seem to refer to organic growth — much like a garden that grows wild when there’s no-one that’s maintaining it.
 This is not a valid metaphor — biological growth happens thanks to photosynthesis and is not by the hand of man.
 Software on the other side is static — it does not change by itself — it changes when someone change it or change the environment it operates in.